stablekernel/aqueduct/source/docs/http/channel.md

 A benefit to using service objects is that they can be altered depending on the environment the application is running in without requiring changes to our controller code.
 For example, the database an application will connect to will be different when running in production than when running tests.

 Besides service configuration, there may be other types of initialization an application wants to take.
-Common tasks include adding codecs to `HTTPCodecRepository` or setting the default `CORSPolicy`.
+Common tasks include adding codecs to `CodecRegistry` or setting the default `CORSPolicy`.

 All of this initialization is done in `prepare()`.